argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 Where:

 * project is the project name associated with your allocation.
 What you check the balance of with the `sbank` command.
 This is a mandatory option at the ALCF.
 If you don't include it you will get `qsub: Account_Name is required to be set.`
 * -k doe is telling pbs to stream your output rather than buffer it on the compute nodes and then scp it at the end of the job.
+Note we will automatically add this if you don't specify it.
+We enforce this option, so if  you try and specify any other output handling you will get an error.
 *  \# of chunks (typically nodes).
 Each of our systems has a PBS "*resource*" called `system` defined and set to the system name (polaris, sunspot, etc)
 *  `walltime=HH:MM:SS` specifying a wall time is mandatory at the ALCF.
 Valid wall times depend on the queue you are using.
 There is a table with the queues for each machine at the end of this section and in the machine specific documentation.
 *  `filesystems=fs1:fs2:...` Specifying which filesystems your application uses is mandatory at ALCF.
 The reason for this is if a filesystem goes down, we have a way of making PBS aware of that and it won't run jobs that need that filesystem.
 If you don't specify filesystems you will receive the following error: `qsub: Resource: filesystems is required to be set.`